Skip to content

 Static Method Exposure

-Do not confuse that with useExpose. useExpose(...) publishes an instance handle through a ref. ^expose(...) defines class-level static methods that other components can call imperatively.
+Do not confuse that with useExpose. useExpose(...) publishes an instance handle through a ref. static expose = ... defines class-level static methods that other components can call imperatively.

-^expose(...) keeps the same authored signature shape as other hoists:
+static expose = ... keeps the same authored shape as other hoists:

 • pass an object literal to define methods directly